-As a remittance agent for the Department of Central Management Services, we collect additional contributions from active members and employers to help fund the Teachers' Health Insurance Security (THIS) Fund.
+As a remittance agent for the State of Illinois Department of Central Management Services (CMS), we collect additional contributions from active members and employers to help fund the Teachers' Health Insurance Security (THIS) Fund.
 Revenues from the THIS Fund are used to finance the Teachers' Retirement Insurance Program (TRIP).
 Federal law prohibits TRS monies from being placed in the THIS Fund.